kedacore/keda-performance/README.md

   }
 }
 ```

 #### Notes

 For Tests including disrupt we have to notice that the threshold should consider the disrupt phase as a percentage of the total execution time of the test.
 E.g.

 > total execution time: 10m \
 > total disruption time: 1m \
 > then the percentile that should be considered without any disruption would be p90 ( 1 min out of 10 min)

 ## Load Test infrastructure

+TODO